 Assistant County Attorney Rosenthal reported that the County Commission could currently disapprove a department director appointment by a 2/3 super majority vote at the next regularly scheduled Commission meeting.
 He said that prior to 2007, department directors were appointed by either the Manager or the Mayor and a majority Commission approval was needed.
 Assistant County Attorney Rosenthal stated that the Commission could previously terminate the Manager with a 2/3 vote and the Mayor now had the sole disciplinary authority over department directors.
 He indicated that the Strong Mayor was the County's administrative head and could create departments and determine structure; however, the Commission had funding authority over the budget process.
-Assistant County Attorney Rosenthal noted the Commission could establish policy and directives for the Mayor to follow.
-He said the Strong Mayor only had ultimate authority on administrative decisions, noting this was made clear in the Third District Court of Appeals opinion.
+Assistant County Attorney Rosenthal noted the Strong Mayor only had ultimate authority on administrative decisions, noting this was made clear in the Third District Court of Appeals opinion.